Apartment | 1 bedrooms | sleeps 2

 The ground floor apartment benefits from its own private terrace perfect for al fresco outside dining with fresh produce from the market!
 The terrace, accessed from the lounge, is fully equipped with comfortable garden furniture and an electric barbecue to facilitate leisurely dining.
 The flat also offers cosy winter evenings round a crackling woodfire, sharing a fondue or a traditional savoyard raclette dinner (fondue and raclette equipment provided!).

-With one double bedroom (and two sleeping mattresses for occasional visitors), the apartment is an ideal retreat for couples looking for a break with a difference - with plenty in the surrounding area to see and do during your stay including a wide range of city and outdoor pursuits, Cathar castles, Fauvist art, and vineyards dating back to Roman times.
+With one double bedroomed apartment is an ideal retreat for couples looking for a break with a difference - with plenty in the surrounding area to see and do during your stay including a wide range of city and outdoor pursuits, Cathar castles, Fauvist art, and vineyards dating back to Roman times.
 However, if your party is bigger, you may be interested in renting the top apartment in the house which sleeps up to 6 (property number 774710).

-Two adult bicycles are provided for use by guests in the top and bottom apartments (crash helmets provided as well as insulated picnic bag), ideal for exploring the nearby villages and vineyards and coastal plain armed with a picnic bursting with fresh local produce (in the summer) or to call by a village cafe bar for a warming glass of mulled wine (in the winter) !
+Adult bicycles are provided for use by guests in the top and bottom apartments (crash helmets provided as well as insulated picnic bag), ideal for exploring the nearby villages and vineyards and coastal plain armed with a picnic bursting with fresh local produce (in the summer) or to call by a village cafe bar for a warming glass of mulled wine (in the winter) !